luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Can view VCF files in IGV: [http://software.broadinstitute.org/software/igv/viewing_vcf_files](http://software.broadinstitute.org/software/igv/viewing_vcf_files)

 **VCF Header**
-Located at the beginning of the VCF file and consists of lines that start with the  `##`  symbols like so:
+Located at the beginning of the VCF file and consists of lines starting with `##`:
 ```bash
 ##fileformat=VCFv4.1
 ##contig=<ID=AF086833,length=18959>
 ##INFO=<ID=AF,Number=A,Type=Float,Description="Allele Frequency">
 ##FORMAT=<ID=GT,Number=1,Type=String,Description="Genotype">
 ```
+The header defines all the acronyms used in the VCF e.g. AF = Allele Frequency.

 The first nine columns of a VCF file are: